Moeabdelaziz007/ZAA/docs/deployment.md

 - `NEXT_PUBLIC_JWT_STORAGE_KEY` – key used to store the authentication token

-Requests to `/api/*` are rewritten to the backend so the frontend can call the API without hard‑coding the server address. main
+Requests to `/api/*` are rewritten to the backend so the frontend can call the API without hard‑coding the server address.
+Update the destination URL from `http://localhost:5000/api` to your deployed backend address.

 ## Maintenance